Listen in several languages! Click the "red world icon" below. Thank you for being apart of the Meditation Life Skills Community!

 Then the next step is to find a place to meditate.
 Find a comfortable area that can house your meditation tools.
 Your timer, your cushion, your altar.
 Photographs that you want to have around you.
 This way you have a place to go that all the energy from your meditation feeds into.

-Do this daily.
-Practice daily, and you will find deep changes in your life, and in your relationships.
+Now you have a solid foundation to learn how to meditate daily.
+Practice daily meditation, and you will find deep changes in your life, and in your relationships.

 But I Don’t Have Time to Meditate